mtlynch/mtlynch.io/_posts/2019-12-28-simple-vue-pre-rendered.md

 npm run generate
 ```

-If you then check the `dist/` folder, you'll see that Nuxt has pre-rendered your page:
+If you check the `dist/` folder, you'll see that Nuxt has pre-rendered your page:

 ```bash
 $ find ./dist/ -type f